It’s an exciting feeling for marketers when commended for presenting outstanding results to their clients.

 Since the success of your clients is closely tied to yours, you may feel tempted to hide some unpleasant facts.
 Reporting only good news to your clients means that you are shying away from some issues that still need to be addressed.

-In almost all cases, a client may prefer to be told the truth instead of providing them with selective results.
-You tend to build a more open relationship when you let your client hear the bad news as well.
+In almost all cases, a client may prefer to be told the truth instead of providing with selective results.
+You also build a more open relationship when you let your client hear the bad news.
 You can also use that as a means to identify opportunities and create new methods for improvement.

-The best approach to take when reporting to your clients is to, first of all, identify the leading performance indicators to report to your client.
+The best approach to take when reporting to your clients is to identify the leading performance indicators to report to your client.
 For example, you notice that your client’s web traffic has increased by 10%, but there has been a drop in new customers, which may mean that you have not been attracting the right traffic.

 You can also present your reporting on a holistic level by informing your client how much time most customers spend on their website.
 You may also find out what pages they view the most, what is their point of entry, how to create a more persuasive call to action on the website.
 You can come up with potential ideas on how to attract the right type of traffic to the website.